vlstill/tedi/memory-models.md

 ## Partial Store Order {#sec:pso}

-Partial store order (PSO) is similar to TSO and also introduced by the SPARC processors \cite{SPARC94}.
+Partial Store Order (PSO) is similar to TSO and also introduced by the SPARC processors \cite{SPARC94}.
-On to of TSO relaxations it allows reordering of pairs of writes which do not access the same memory location ($w_1 \rel{po} w_2$ pairs).
+On top of TSO relaxations it allows reordering of pairs of writes which do not access the same memory location.
-Operational semantics corresponds to a machine which has separate FIFO store buffer for each memory location.
+Operational semantics corresponds to a machine which has separate store buffer for each memory location.
 Again, processor can read from its local store buffers, but values saved in these buffers are invisible for other processors \cite{SPARC94}.
-PSO hardware will often include barriers both for restoration of TSO and SC \cite{TODO}.
+PSO-mode SPARC processors include barriers for restoration of TSO as well as SC \cite{SPARC94}.
 An example for PSO-allowed run which is not TSO-allowed can be found in \autoref{fig:pso}.

-This memory model is supported for example by SPARC in PSO mode, but this is not a common architecture and configuration \cite{SPARC94, hw_view_for_sw_hackers}: therefore, this memory model is mostly important theoretically.
+This memory model is supported for example by SPARC in PSO mode, but this is not a common architecture and configuration \cite{SPARC94, hw_view_for_sw_hackers}, which means this memory model is mostly important theoretically.

 \begin{figure}[tp]
 \begin{threads}{3}